sshilko/php-sql-mydb/README.md

 #### What is the best use-case for this library

-- MySQL server and CRUD php application
+- MySQL server
+- High performance, low-latency data-intensive applications
+- API first applications with existing user-input marshalling
-- No prepared statements
+- No prepared statements requirement
-- No dependencies
+- No 3rd party dependencies
-- No abstractions
+- Minimum abstractions, no ORM no ActiveRecord patterns
-- No reflections
+- No run-time/compile-time steps
 - Minimum code, maximum-performance

+#### Why this library exists

-MySQL database is fast, reliable and scalable, php runtime is the same.
+* I know that MySQL database is fast, reliable and scalable, php runtime is the same
+* I value developers time and do not add complexity where possible

-Measure your app performance with real-world datasets and organic user load.
+* I measure my app's performance with real-world datasets and organic load

-Optimize for your use-case, focus on bottlenecks, there is no ~~NoSQL~~ silver bullet.
+* I optimize for my use-case, focus on bottlenecks, remember that there is no ~~NoSQL~~ silver bullet

-Do not optimize early, resources like CPU & memory are cheap, build an architecture instead.
+* I do not optimize early because resources like CPU & memory are cheap
+* I focus on building architecture, learn from others and improve over time

-##### Compatibility
+##### Is it compatible?

 - [+] PHP 7.4
 - [+] MySQL <-> PHP via TCP